Skip to Content

 Validation of assessment will occur:

-• in the design process (pre-delivery validation)
+• in the design process (pre-delivery assessment review)

 • after delivery (post-assessment validation):